MCKLMT/Sample-HighlightBingMapsArea/README.md

 ## How it works?

 Just go to the [Bing Maps Dev Center](https://www.bingmapsportal.com/) and grab an API key.
-Paste it in the header of the file `index.html`
+Paste it in the header of the file `index.html` instead of `<ADD YOUR BING MAP API KEY HERE>`